 Course Director for Intro to Editing and Visual Effects Will Cobble, who has been teaching Final Cut Pro since it was introduced, says the new software has created a practical classroom advantage.
 “Final Cut Pro X has made it easier to teach in less time,” he says.
 “We’ve been able to nearly double the time we spend teaching editing theory because we spend less time actually teaching the software.”

-Cara Landon, who teaches introductory editing, identifies several new Final Cut Pro features favoured by her class: “Our online students use a Sony FS100 camera, and Final Cut Pro X works seamlessly with those files.
-Students can just read them straightaway, which makes importing super quick.
+Cara Landon, who teaches introductory editing, identifies several new Final Cut Pro features favored by her class: “Our online students use a Sony FS100 camera, and Final Cut Pro X works seamlessly with those files.
+Students can just read them right away, which makes importing super quick.

 “Many students use the built-in titles, which they then tweak to make their own.
-And they love the ease of marking Favorites and Rejects, because it makes it so simple to categorise shots.
-I’m all about organising a project from the start, and I tell them that if they don’t know what they have, they can’t edit a good project.”
+And they love the ease of marking Favorites and Rejects, because it makes it so simple to categorize shots.
+I’m all about organizing a project from the start, and I tell them that if they don’t know what they have, they can’t edit a good project.”

 Creating Media Entrepreneurs

 To develop students for industries still being changed by digital technologies, Full Sail encourages them to leverage their proficiency with Final Cut Pro X to broaden their skills and heighten their value.

 “I think that we have to look at how our curriculum addresses the independent or the entrepreneurial side of media creation,” says Ramsey.
 “It’s a big trend.
 About 40 percent of the students we place are freelancers, who might be asked to do anything on a small production.
 It could be editing, it could be lighting, and it could be camera.
 We’re finding that we need to drive a variety of skills because there are a lot of companies out there that want the multiplicity.”